-When you slow down, you increase safety for yourself, your passengers, as well as all other users of the roadways.
+When you slow down, you increase the safety of yourself, your passengers and all other roadway users.

 Driving a few km/h over the posted speed limit:

-- increases the distance required for the vehicle to stop in an emergency situation,
+- Increases the distance required for your vehicle to stop in an emergency situation

-- increases the chances of losing control of the vehicle,
+- Increases the chances of losing control of your vehicle

-- reduces the effectiveness of safety devices both inside and outside of the vehicle,
+- Reduces the effectiveness of safety devices both inside and outside of your vehicle

 Speeding saves little time if any, and is not worth the gamble.